dhruvgoe/Product-Card/README.md

 **Add to Cart**: Users can add the product to the cart by clicking the "Add to Cart" button.

-### Getting Started

-To get started with this project, simply clone the repository to your local machine using the following command:

-**git clone <repository-url>**

 ## Usage

 **HTML File**: The index.html file contains the structure of the webpage.
 It includes sections for product details and an "Add to Cart" button.